ban17/ssh-commands/README.md

 3. Set public key for login without password

 ### 1. Creating aliases for ssh servers
+To do this you need to edit content of ~/.ssh/config file in your user directory.
+Create that file and add this content to it:

+    Host hetzner
+        HostName mywebsitename.com
+        User www-data
+        Port 23482

+You need to write everything you need for normal login via ssh command.
+Only problem is that you can't add password here, and you need to type it.
+Also there is solution for that too, for that see step 3 in this explanation "Setting public key for login without password"

 ### 2. Adding scripts to $PATH